Fort Adams |

 (Beavertail Lighthouse Museum Association)

 Located south of Fort Getty, across the channel from Brenton Point.
 Batteries here are Battery 213 (1943 - 1948), and New Battery Whiting (AMTB #5) (1942 - 1946).
 Battery 110 was to be built here.
-There are two mine casemates at Hull Cove, buried and built on.
-The nearby present Beavertail Lighthouse was built in 1856, replacing the earlier 1754 tower.
+Located just north of Battery 213 is the Harbor Entrance Control Post (HECP) observation and command station.
+A Naval Radio Station was also once located here after WWII, now closed and dismantled since the 1970's.
+There are two Army mine casemates at Hull Cove near Clarks Village, buried and built on.
+The present Beavertail Lighthouse was built in 1856, replacing the earlier 1754 tower.

 ¤ Fort Getty (Town Park/Campground)